intershop/intershop-pwa/docs/guides/customizations.md

 However, when merging incoming upgrades the number of merge conflicts can possibly be large.
 So if you want to upgrade to new PWA versions later, stick to the following recommendations.

-## Setup an Intershop PWA based Project
+## Setup an Intershop PWA-based Project

-When initially setting up an Intershop PWA based project it is not advisable to clone the complete GitHub repository of the Intershop PWA.
+When initially setting up an Intershop PWA-based project it is not advisable to clone the complete GitHub repository of the Intershop PWA.
 All that is initially needed is the `master` branch that includes the released versions of the PWA.
 This can be achieved with the following Git command.